mikybartoli1979/paper/paper.md

 We have made a fantastic new analysis of the elimination of price parity clauses.
 Consumers and hotels gain from their elimination.
 Nevertheless, data limitations do not allow to perform a full welfare analysis.

+#Acknowledgements
+We would like to thank EU funding for supporting this project.